 The basics of hard kombucha

 Kombucha naturally contains some alcohol (about 0.5%).
-This is due to the reaction between the naturally occurring yeast in the kombucha, which produce trace amounts of ethanol (alcohol).
+This is due to the reaction between the naturally occurring yeast in the kombucha, which produces trace amounts of ethanol (alcohol).

 Typical kombucha yeast strains do not produce much alcohol on their own, so what do you do if you want to increase the amount of alcohol in your kombucha?
 Add a different kind of yeast!

-By adding a different strain of yeast, such as champagne yeast, to your kombucha, you can make hard kombucha with a higher ABV (alcohol by volume), around 5%!
+By adding a different strain of yeast, such as champagne yeast, to your kombucha, you can make a hard kombucha beverage with a higher ABV (alcohol by volume), around 5%!

-And after much experimentation, I’ve finally landed on the method of brewing hard kombucha that’s both easy and reliable.
+After much experimentation (and years of brewing non-alcoholic kombucha to help guide me), I’ve finally landed on the method of brewing hard kombucha that’s both easy and reliable.
 Let’s brew!

 Main Ingredients & Supplies needed for alcoholic kombucha